AkhilRam7/Covid19Tweets/README.md

-1. I'm placing a market order for 50 shares of Apple, investing $2,500.
+Certainly, here's a full list with various combinations:

-2. I want to purchase 200 shares of Google with an order value of $3,000.
+**Only Quantity:**
-3. Placing an order for 100 shares of Microsoft, investing $4,000 in the market.
+1. Execute a market order for 200 shares of Salesforce.
-4. I'd like to buy $1,200 worth of Facebook stocks, equivalent to approximately 30 shares.
+2. Place an order for 15,000 shares of Tesla to align with our strategic positioning.
-5. Investing $5,500 in Amazon through a market order for 10 shares.
+3. Allocate 300 shares of Adobe to emphasize our focus on digital creativity.
-6. Placing an order for 150 shares of Netflix at the current market price, totaling $4,500.
+4. Execute a market order for 10,000 shares of Qualcomm for a substantial impact.
-7. I want to purchase $4,000 worth of Nvidia shares, approximately 40 shares.
+5. Acquire 50,000 shares of Square to contribute to the seamless evolution.

-8. I'm placing a market order for 50 shares of Intel, with an investment of $2,000.
+**Only Price:**
-9. Investing $2,800 in IBM through a market order for 30 shares.
+6. Execute a market order for Apple stocks with an investment of $500,000.
-10. Placing an order for $6,500 in Qualcomm stocks, equivalent to around 65 shares.
+7. Propose a $1.8 million order in Microsoft, reflecting our commitment to resilience and growth.
-11. I'd like to buy 100 shares of Adobe through a market order, investing $3,000.
+8. Kindly allocate $2.2 million to Twitter, participating in the dynamic world of information dissemination.
-12. Investing $1,700 in AMD at the current market price, buying approximately 50 shares.
+9. Execute a $2.6 million order in Shopify, contributing to the solid financial structure.
-13. Placing a market order for $3,300 worth of PayPal stocks, aiming for around 25 shares.
+10. Place a $1.2 million order in Netflix to contribute to a deliberate investment narrative.

-14. I want to purchase $2,000 worth of Salesforce shares, equivalent to approximately 15 shares.
+**Price and Quantity:**
-15. Placing an order for 75 shares of Oracle through a market order, investing $2,500.
+11. Execute a market order for $700,000 in Salesforce, acquiring 200 shares.
-16. Investing $4,800 in Zoom Video Communications at the current market price, buying 20 shares.
+12. Allocate $1 million to Google, acquiring 500 shares to align with our investment strategy.
-17. Placing a market order for $3,700 worth of Shopify stocks, aiming for 5 shares.
+13. Execute a $750,000 investment in Facebook stocks, acquiring 150 shares for strategic positioning.
-18. I'd like to buy 90 shares of Square through a market order, investing $2,700.
+14. Execute a $300,000 investment in Nvidia, acquiring 100 shares to capitalize on growth potential.
-19. Investing $2,300 in Alibaba at the current market price, purchasing approximately 15 shares.
+15. Execute a $1.5 million market order in Amazon, purchasing 5,000 shares to assert dominance.

-20. Placing an order for 60 shares of Twitter, with an investment of $5,000.
+I hope this meets your requirements.
+Let me know if there's anything else I can assist you with.